JenniferBuehler/jaco-arm-pkgs/jaco_arm/jaco_kinova/README.md

 Having two separate ROS nodes which control the arm directly running at the same time would be a conflict in itself.
-Therefore, *jaco_kinova* supports also the publishing sensor_msgs/JointState and the support of jaco_msgs/ArmJointAngles.action and jaco_msgs/SetFingersPositionAction.action
+Therefore, *jaco_kinova* supports also the publishing sensor_msgs/JointState and the support of jaco_msgs/ArmJointAngles.action and jaco_msgs/SetFingersPositionAction.action.
+Some time in hopefully near future, a better way can be found to combine functionality of jaco_driver and this package.

 **[optional] Setting the rules for USB access**

 You *may* need to set the rules for the USB port, but try without this optional step first.

 Edit /etc/udev/rules.d/10-kinova.rules, and rename to 99-kinova.rules.

-It needs the following contents:
+Alternatively, copy the udev rule file 99-jaco-arm.rules from ``<kinova-ros-repo>/jaco_driver/udev`` to ``/etc/udev/rules.d/``

+In case you create a new one, the following contents have been working:
 ```
 SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device",ATTRS{idVendor}=="22cd", MODE="0666", SYMLINK+="kinova/jaco%n", GROUP="plugdev"
 ```

-The symlink specified there will enable you to look up the device under /dev/kinova/jaco/.
+The symlink specified in the rules file will enable you to look up the device under /dev/kinova/jaco/.
 You might need to rename the .rules file to start with a higher number, so it has higher priority, e.g. rename to ``/etc/udev/rules.d/99-kinova.rules``.